AAA Editor Notes

 ECHO Lake Aquarium and Science Center is downtown on the waterfront, just w. of jct.
 College and Battery sts. in the Leahy Center for Lake Champlain at 1 College St. At ECHO, which stands for Ecology, Culture, History and Opportunity, visitors learn how these terms relate to the Lake Champlain basin.

-Numerous tanks hold 70 species of fish, amphibians, invertebrates and reptiles which can be found in the area, and more than 100 hands-on experiences are available to enhance learning.
+Numerous tanks hold 70 species of fish, amphibians, invertebrates and reptiles that can be found in the area, and more than 100 hands-on experiences are available to enhance learning.
 Animal feedings and demonstrations take place daily.

 Permanent exhibits include Action Lab, featuring a 3-D augmented reality watershed sand table; ECHO Wildlife films projected in the state-of-the-art Lakeside Pavilion; Indigenous Expressions, a look at the Native Americans who lived in the Lake Champlain basin; Be a Watershed Weather Reporter, a chance to learn about the Lake Champlain watershed and then create and film your own weather report; and Voices for the Lake, an opportunity to capture a personal photo, video or story.
 Rotating exhibits change twice a year.